-Course Name JSC Project Course Number 0AVA502 Credits 1.0 Credits Adaptation years 1, 2 Year Class hold days SprC, FallABC by request Instructor Takahiro Waku, Satoshi Shimizu, Taku Yamaguchi, Junko Ohishi Overview Students should study the Japanese historical situations of sport policy in Overview 2000's before chose project of Japan Sport Council.
-Students will learn project Remarks management through participated projects.
-Organized by Tsukuba.
-Nella i KS Identical to 0ATP032,01EH029.(Open until 2023) Course Type seminar Relation to Degree 1.
-General-propose competence: Management, Communication, Teamwork and Program Competences Internationality Frogram competences 2.
-Degree program competence: Knowledge, analytical skills, and a sense of mission regarding international affairs and policies and global-scale issues, Global perspective and leadership that can be demonstrated in practice and 0 Communication and management skills for international contribution Course Objectives Students will be able to learn practical skills of project management through (Learning Outcomes) JSC projects.
-This coursework links up with the academic goal to learn project management skills through JSC projects.
+Course Name JSC Project Course Number 0AVA502 Credits 1.0 Credits Adaptation years 1, 2 Year Class hold days SprC, FallABC by request Instructor Takahiro Waku, Satoshi Shimizu, Taku Yamaguchi, Junko Ohishi Overview Students should study the Japanese historical situations of sport policy in 2000's before chose project of Japan Sport Council.
+Students will learn project management through participated projects.
+Remarks Organized by Tsukuba.
+Identical to OATPO32.(Open until 2023) Course Type seminar Relation to Degree 1.
+General-propose competence: Management, Communication, Teamwork and Program Competences Internationality 2.
+Degree program competence: Knowledge, analytical skills, and a sense of mission regarding international affairs and policies and global-scale issues, Global perspective and leadership that can be demonstrated in practice and Communication and management skills for international contribution Course Objectives Students will be able to learn practical skills of project management through (Learning Outcomes) JSC projects.
+3 This coursework links up with the academic goal to learn project management skills through JSC projects.
 Class Schedule 1.
-Initial training 2.
+Initial training 01400 051104410 2.
 Main training 3.
-Final evaluation Students will apply for the projects to engage according to their academic objectives.
+Final evaluation o.
+That ovariation Students will apply for the projects to engage according to their academic objectives.
 Duration of participation varies depending on the project.
-List of the projects: TBA Example of project: Support for international events bidding, Policy information, Information and Research, National Talent Development, Athletes development pathway, Coach and Coaching, Sport Integrity etc. Course Prerequisites Grading Philosophy Activity report 50%, External evaluation 50% Course Hours Research on the topic that you will work before and during the training.
+List of the projects: TBA Example of project: Support for international events bidding, Policy information, Information and Research, National Talent Development, Athletes development pathway, Coach and Coaching, Sport Integrity etc. Course Prerequisites development pathway, coach and coaching, oport integrity etc. Grading Philosophy Activity report 50%, External evaluation 50% Course Hours Research on the topic that you will work before and during the training.
 Breakdown and Out-of- This course is considered as one credit hour which requires all students to Class Learning complete 45 hours including lectures and out of class preparation.
-Textbooks, References, and Supplementary Materials Office Hours and No specific office hours are set up.
+Textbooks, comprete to hours morating restarce and out or crass proparation.
+References, and Supplementary Materials Office Hours and No specific office hours are set up.
 Please let me know in advance if you Contact Information intend to come and see me.
-Satoshi Shimizu 月曜日 16:30~18:00 shimizu.satoshi.fe at u.tsukuba.ac.jp Location: B611 Phone Number: 029-853-6370
+Satoshi Shimizu 月曜日 16:30~18:00 shimizu.satoshi.fe at u.tsukuba.ac.jp Location: B611 Phone Number: 029-853-6370 1 Horio Hambel : 020 000 0010